uttomroy/InterviewResources/Kotlin Basics.md

 - To synchronize the collection use Java.Util.Collection.SynchronizedList(listOf()), for map SynchronizedMap
 - To iterate the shared list, use synchronized(lst){ do things}

+### Kotlin Scope function
+- let - this is for to check the null and do some operation on the object